 WhatsApp is owned by Facebook.
 The app itself is closed-source software, which means that it is very difficult for outside experts to confirm that the company has implemented their encryption in a secure way.
 Nonetheless, the methods that WhatsApp uses to send encrypted messages are public, and regarded as secure.

-Installing WhatsApp on your Android phone Anchor link
+Installing WhatsApp on your Android phone anchor link

-Step 1: Download and Install WhatsApp
+Step 1: Download and Install WhatsApp anchor link

 On your Android device, enter the Google Play store and search for "WhatsApp."
 Select the app WhatsApp Messenger by WhatsApp Inc